Unexpected Behavior of Ultra-Low-Crosslinked Microgels in Crowded Conditions: Discussion

 First of all, it is important to remind ourselves that standard microgels at high concentration can exhibit three main types of response: deswelling, deformation (or faceting) and interpenetration~\cite{lyon2012polymer}.
 The interplay of these three regimes is subtle and was recently established to take place in this order through careful super-resolution microscopy experiments~\cite{conley2019relationship} and MD simulations~\cite{del2024numerical}.
 For ULCs, there are no available super-resolution experiments to date, thus we have to rely on the simulations for the moment, having previously established that our monomer-resolved model can realistically represent the internal structure of a single ULC microgel in bulk~\cite{hazra2023structure} and at interfaces~\cite{bochenek2022situ,gerelli2024softness}.

-The present MD results show two peculiar findings that are unique to ULCs with respect to standard microgels.
+{Focusing first on the comparison with high-$c$ standard microgels}, the present MD results show two peculiar findings that are unique to ULCs.
 First of all, we find the onset of a chain-dominated regime that takes place at low and intermediate packing fractions, already emerging well below RCP.
 In this regime, the long outer chains of distinct ULC microgels encounter, so that they bend inwards, giving rise to a strong size reduction even when particles are not in direct contact.
 From our results, this regime is not only directly evident in the deswelling behavior, but also manifests in most of the observables examined in this work.

 The other important finding is the absence of the faceting regime that is commonly attributed to microgels.
 Being ULCs largely anisotropic and fluffy under dilute conditions, they never get a proper convex shape (see Figure~\ref{fig:anisotropic}) so that they remain far from compact objects at all investigated densities.
 This is clearly visible in the high-$\zeta$ snapshots of Figure~\ref{fig:manymgel}, which again contrast ULCs with respect to standard microgels.